fbreton/script-samples/README.md

 # script-samples

-Those are script using Lacework CLI or REST API for the following:
+Those are scripts using Lacework CLI or REST API for the following:

 Script name | Description | Language
 ------------|-------------|---------